Jacudibu/rusty_space/docs/design/task_system.md

 Struct Members vary depending on the Task.

 ## TaskKind
 Enum containing variants (containing data) for all tasks, used anywhere where we don't want to handle generics.

+# Events & Task Lifecycle
+Task Creation **always** happens through `InsertTaskIntoQueueCommand<TaskData>`.
+These make sure the TaskQueues are filled properly.

+- `TaskCancellationWhileActiveRequest`
+Sent when a running Task needs to be aborted.
+- `TaskCancellationWhileInQueueRequest`
+Sent when a task that's queued up needs to be cancelled.

+- `TaskStartedEvent<TaskData>`
+A task has been started.
+- `TaskCompletedEvent<TaskData>`
+A task has been completed.
+- `TaskCanceledWhileInQueueEvent<TaskData>`
+A task **inside the Queue** was cancelled.
+Rarely needs special handling.
+- `TaskCanceledWhileActiveEvent<TaskData>`
+An **active** task was cancelled.
+Rarely needs special handling usually the same treatment as if it was canceled whilst being active.
+- `TaskMovedBackIntoQueueEvent<TaskData>`
+Sent when another task with a higher priority was added to the queue, such as fleeing from attackers.

+Active Tasks are added to ship Entities through a `TaskComponent<TaskData>`.
+There's an individual system to update the ships for each task, usually utilizing `par_iter_mut` in some way.